Cal Women’s Crew Camp

 Camp Director Al Alcosta

-Al Acosta, a 1993 University of California, Berkeley graduate who became a five-time National Coach of the Year leading the Stanford women’s lightweight team, is in his second season as head women’s crew coach for the Golden Bears.View Al Alcosta's Bio ⟩
+Al Acosta, a 1993 University of California, Berkeley graduate who became a five-time National Coach of the Year leading the Stanford women’s lightweight team, is in his third season as head women’s crew coach for the Golden Bears.View Al Alcosta's Bio ⟩

 Acosta, who grew up in Berkeley, attended Berkeley High School and graduated Phi Beta Kappa from Cal with a degree in fine arts in 1993, started the Stanford lightweight program in 2001 and guided the Cardinal for 13 consecutive years.
 He led the squad to four straight IRA national titles from 2010-13 before the school posted a runner-up finish this past spring.
 Acosta was honored as the National Lightweight Coach of the Year for the first time in 2008 when Stanford earned a bronze medal at the national regatta, as well as for each of the team’s national championships.